zimfw/git/README.md

   * `git-alias-lookup` lists the aliases defined here searching at the given path, by the given patterns.
   * `git-branch-current` displays the current branch.
-  * `git-branch-delete-gone` deletes all local branches tracking remote branches that are gone.
   * `git-branch-delete-interactive` asks for confirmation to also delete the upstream remote branch(es).
+  * `git-branch-remote-tracking` lists all local branches with none or given remote-tracking status (gone, ahead, or behind).
   * `git-dir` displays the path to the Git directory.
   * `git-ignore-add` adds any arguments to the .gitignore in the project root.
   * `git-root` displays the path to the working tree root.